 From a static perspective, structure P-Delta can be visualized as an additional lateral load that increases member forces and lateral deflections, reduces lateral load resistance in the structure, and causes a negative slope in the lateral load-displacement relationship at large displacements.
 From a dynamic perspective, structure P-Delta can lead to significant amplification in displacement response if the displacement demands in an earthquake are large enough to enter the range of negative tangent stiffness.
-This is illustrated in Figure 2-19, which shows the dynamic response of a single-degree-of-freedom system with bilinear hysteretic behavior, including P-Delta effects that lead to a negative post-yield tangent stiffness leads to ratcheting of the displacement response in one direction, which causes the system to collapse.
+This is illustrated in Figure 2-19, which shows the dynamic response of a single-degree-of-freedom system with bilinear hysteretic behavior, including P-Delta effects that lead to a negative post-yield tangent stiffness of 5% of the elastic stiffness.
+The presence of the negative post-yield stiffness leads to ratcheting of the displacement response in one direction, which causes the system to collapse.